lawnjelly/godot-lportal/INSTRUCTIONS.md

 }
 ```

+11) In your final running level, I currently would recommend that if you have a BakedLightmap node present, to hide it.
+The BakedLightmap node does allow dynamically changing the lightness of meshes as you move them around the level (as it stores a rough 3d array of voxel lighting levels) HOWEVER it may also apply this to the background meshes, which can result in considerable performance loss / visual anomalies.
+This recommendation may change if I find a way of getting the first effect without the second.

 ### Command reference
 _(There is a full reference available from the help section in the IDE under 'LRoomManager')_
 * `rooms_convert()` - prepare lportal for rendering